sudonatalie/metal-comparison-bug/README.md

  Chip: Apple M1 Pro
 ```

-Does not reproduce on Intel or AMD GPUs running macOS 14.5. // TODO verify
+Does not reproduce on Intel or AMD GPUs running macOS.

 ## Building and Running